-Our current Memorandums of Understanding (MOUs) with Summit are:
+Our previous Memorandums of Understanding (MOUs) with Summit:

 - HCD becomes Student Support Block.
 This should be used for project/concept unit support for students who need support completing this work.

 - Student cameras are not required.
 In order to strive to be a more equitable school system for all students, we have agreed on new camera norms.
 Students will no longer be required to turn on their cameras during any part of their day, although we hope they choose to turn on their cameras when it is safe and comfortable to do so to increase engagement.
 By no longer requiring cameras to be on, we are acknowledging the different socioeconomic realities of students at our schools.

 - Teachers will receive a premium PearDeck subscription.
 This interactive teaching tool will improve classroom communication.